 You play as Ego, as named in the manual, who suffers from amnesia and is stuck in the mansion and has no other choice but to play and solve Stauf’s puzzles.

 Every room in the mansion has a puzzle waiting to be solved, but at the beginning only the library is accessible.
 You have to solve puzzles to open up other rooms with their own puzzles to solve to open up more rooms until the final room and the final puzzle.
-Every time you enter a new room, you can watch a ghost “scene” and you’re also rewarded with another ghost scene almost every time you solve a puzzle.
+Every time you enter a new room, you can watch a ghost cutscene and you’re also rewarded with another ghost cutscene almost every time you solve a puzzle.

 And speaking of atmosphere, the music is top-notch.
 All themes were composed by George “The Fat Man” Sanger (a famous videogame music composer) and they’re all fantastic and contribute even further to the game’s atmosphere.
-And if you have the game in physical format, just put the 2nd cd in your cd-player and hear the amazing soundtrack.
+And if you have the game in physical format, just put the 2nd cd in your cd-player and you can hear the amazing soundtrack.

 The menu screen is an Ouija board, in which you save or load games, return to the game, restart it, quit to DOS, or look at the map.
-The map is another helpful tool, because not only it shows the layout of the mansion, but it also shows which rooms are open and which puzzles have been solved (light brown for unsolved and red for solved).
+The map is another helpful tool, because not only it shows the layout of the mansion, but it also shows which rooms are open and which puzzles have already been solved (light brown for unsolved and red for solved).

 But for me the game has one small flaw and I have to go to spoiler territory to explain it:

 I found the ending small and a bit confusing.
 I had to replay it a couple of times in order to understand it a bit better.
 Supposedly there was going to be a bad ending if you used the library book too many times or used it on the last puzzle, in which you’d return to the very beginning of the game, evoking the loop in which all the ghosts are trapped.
 But it was cut from the final product.